ro-msg-aws-training/resources/src/iam/index.md

 This is the central service/place to manage everything related to access across all AWS services.
 This is the first service you should interact with after creating a new AWS account.
 Your first account is called the **root** account.
 This is similar to Internet Explorer; you should use it only to create other 'accounts' (users).
-The main reason/concern is security of course - if someone gains access to your root account there is no quick way to stop him/her which could lead to considerable expenses.
+The main reason/concern is the security of course - if someone gains access to your root account there is no quick way to stop him/her which could lead to considerable expenses.

 ## Users